An upper bound on geodesic length in 2D critical first-passage percolation: Topological details concerning circuits and paths

-\begin{lemma} Let $S\subset\R^2$ be a nonempty connected subset of $\R^2$, and consider any collection of circuits $(\cir_i)_{i\in I}$ such that $S\subseteq\intr(\cir_i)$ for every $i$.
+\begin{lemma} Let $S\subseteq\R^2$ be a nonempty connected subset of $\R^2$, and consider any collection of circuits $(\cir_i)_{i\in I}$ such that $S\subseteq\intr(\cir_i)$ for every $i$.
 There exists a unique circuit $\cir$ such that \eeq{ S\subseteq\intr(\cir)\subseteq\bigcap_{i\in I}\intr(\cir_i) \quad \text{and} \quad \cir\subseteq\bigcup_{i\in I}\cir_i. } \end{lemma}

 \begin{proof} First we prove uniqueness.
 Consider two circuits $\cir,\wt\cir$ that both satisfy \eqref{collapse_circuits} with the given collection $(\cir_i)_{i\in I}$.
-Suppose towards a contradiction that $\cir\neq\wt\cir$.
+Suppose toward a contradiction that $\cir\neq\wt\cir$.
 Then we claim there is some edge $e$ belonging to one of the circuits whose midpoint is in the interior of the other circuit.
-To see this claim, first consider the case that one circuit encloses the other, say $\intr(\cir)\subseteq\intr(\wt\cir)$.
-Then every edge of $\cir$ either belongs to $\wt\cir$ and has its midpoint in $\intr(\wt\cir)$.
+To see this claim, first consider the case that one circuit surrounds the other, say $\intr(\cir)\subseteq\intr(\wt\cir)$.
+Then every edge of $\cir$ either belongs to $\wt\cir$ or has its midpoint in $\intr(\wt\cir)$.
 Since we assumed $\cir\neq\wt\cir$, there must be at least one edge with the latter property.
-On the other hand, if neither circuit encloses the other, then we can simply appeal to Lemma \hyperref[crossing_lemma_a]{\ref*{crossing_lemma}\ref*{crossing_lemma_a}}.
+On the other hand, if neither circuit surrounds the other, then we can simply appeal to Lemma~\ref{crossing_lemma}\ref{crossing_lemma_a}.

 From the claim, we find some $z\in\intr(\wt\cir)$ which is the midpoint of an edge $e$ belonging to $\cir$.
-The edge $e$ must belong to $\cir_i$ for some $i$, and so every open neighborhood of $e$ has nonempty intersection with both $\intr(\cir_i)$ and $\ext(\cir_i)$.
+The edge $e$ must belong to $\cir_i$ for some $i$, so every open neighborhood of $e$ has nonempty intersection with both $\intr(\cir_i)$ and $\ext(\cir_i)$.
 In particular, \eq{ \ball_{1/2}(z)\cap\ext(\cir_i)\neq\varnothing. } Next notice that because the midpoint $z$ is in the interior of $\wt\cir$, the open set $\ball_{1/2}(z)$ has no intersection with $\wt\cir$; it follows that \eq{ \ball_{1/2}(z) \subseteq \intr(\wt\cir). } But when read together, the two previous displays imply that $\intr(\wt\cir)$ has nonempty intersection with $\ext(\cir_i)$, which contradicts the hypothesis that $\intr(\wt\cir)\subseteq\intr(\cir_i)$.
 We are left to conclude that $\wt\cir$ must be equal to $\cir$.